amritrv2604/amritrv2604/README.md

 ###

-<p align="left">My name is Amrit and I'm a passionate developer from Bihar, Bharat.</p>
+<p align="left">This is Amrit and I'm a passionate developer from Bihar, Bharat.</p>

 ###